Roman consul: Under the Republic

-If a consul died during his term (not uncommon when consuls were in the forefront of battle) or was removed from office, another would be elected by the comitia centuriata to serve the remainder of the term as consul suffectus ("suffect consul").
-A consul elected to start the yearcalled a consul ordinarius ("ordinary consul")held more prestige than a suffect consul, partly because the year would be named for ordinary consuls (see consular dating).
+If a consul died during his term (not uncommon when consuls were in the forefront of battle) or was removed from office, another would be elected by the comitia centuriata to serve the remainder of the term as consul suffectus (suffect consul).
+A consul elected to start the year, called a consul ordinarius (ordinary consul), held more prestige than a suffect consul, partly because the year would be named for ordinary consuls (see consular dating).

 According to tradition, the consulship was initially reserved for patricians and only in 367 BC did plebeians win the right to stand for this supreme office, when the Licinio-Sextian rogations provided that at least one consul each year should be plebeian.
 The first plebeian consul, Lucius Sextius, was elected the following year.
-Nevertheless, the office remained largely in the hands of a few families as, according to Gelzer, only fifteen novi homines ("new men" with no consular background) were elected to the consulship until the election of Cicero in 63 BC.
+Nevertheless, the office remained largely in the hands of a few families, as only about fifteen novi homines ("new men" with no consular background) were elected to the consulship until the election of Cicero in 63 BC.
 Modern historians have questioned the traditional account of plebeian emancipation during the early Republic (see Conflict of the Orders), noting for instance that about thirty percent of the consuls prior to Sextius had plebeian, not patrician, names.
 It is possible that only the chronology has been distorted, but it seems that one of the first consuls, Lucius Junius Brutus, came from a plebeian family.
 Another possible explanation is that during the 5th-century social struggles, the office of consul was gradually monopolized by a patrician elite.

 During times of war, the primary qualification for consul was military skill and reputation, but at all times the selection was politically charged.
-With the passage of time, the consulship became the normal endpoint of the cursus honorum, the sequence of offices pursued by the ambitious Roman who chose to pursue political power and influence.
-When Lucius Cornelius Sulla regulated the cursus by law, the minimum age of election to consul became, in effect, 42 years of age.
+With the passage of time, the consulship became the normal endpoint of the cursus honorum, the sequence of offices pursued by the Roman who chose to pursue a political career.
+When Lucius Cornelius Sulla regulated the cursus by law, the minimum age of election to consul became 43 or 42 years old.
+This age requirement was later changed to 32 during the Empire.

-Beginning in the late Republic, after finishing a consular year, a former consul would usually serve a lucrative term as a proconsul, the Roman governor of one of the senatorial provinces.

-It would not be uncommon for the patrician consuls of the early Republic to intersperse public office with agricultural labor.
-In Cicero’s words: in agris erant tum senatores, id est senes: ‘In those days senators—that is, seniors—would live on their farms’.
-This practice was obsolete by the 2nd century.